GTmetrix Performance Blog

 Click on Save Changes when you’re done.

-c) Media
+b) Media

 In this section, you can apply image and video optimization strategies to all your uploaded media content.

-Enable all options in the Media section.
+Enable all the media options in these sections.

 • LazyLoad